-error_safe_constants.m contains a smaller number of global constants that must be available early in the execution and in the event of error, e.g. error codes and the required MATLAB version, and are therefore implemented separately.
++bicas/constants.m contains a smaller number of global constants, some of which must be available early in the execution and in the event of error, e.g. error codes and the required MATLAB version, and are therefore implemented separately.
 There is no provision for modifying these values without directly altering the source code.